jlevy/og-equity-compensation/README.md

 An hour or two reading the material here and checking out the linked resources could ultimately be among the most financially valuable ways you spend your time.

+🚧 Groundwork:
-🚧 About how and why this was written.
+About how and why this was written.

 ### Should you read this?